 SECTION 308.
 SELECTIVE ALLOCATION DOCTRINE.
-If a powerholder

-exercises a power of appointment in a disposition that also disposes of property the powerholder owns, the owned and appointive property must be allocated in the permissible manner that best carries out the powerholder's intent.
+If a powerholder exercises a power of appointment in a disposition that also disposes of property the powerholder owns, the owned property and the appointive property must be allocated in the permissible manner that best carries out the powerholder's intent.